-Maximum Fencing provides world-class training in foil and épée.
+Maximum Fencing provides world-class training across all fencing weapons: foil, épée, and saber.
 Our students have achieved success at all levels of competition, including national and international tournaments.

 Maksym Petrov is a foil fencing coach registered with the United States Fencing Association (USFA).
 Prior to starting Maximum Fencing, Maksym coached competitive foilists at Silicon Valley Fencing Center and Division 1 athletes on the Stanford Varsity Fencing Team.
 Maksym’s students are successful in local, regional, national, and international tournaments.